paulserraino/map-mark-twitter/README.md

 map-mark-twitter
 ================

-mark tweet geolocations on a map
+mark tweet geolocations on a map in realtime